Why Eating Buckwheat Is Really Smart

 Additionally, it’s rich in one of the most important antioxidants around, known as glutathione, along with superoxide dismutase.
 These compounds are also heat-stable and survive the cooking process with buckwheat.

-By helping to protect cellular DNA, they’re quite effective at combatting things like liver damage, toxic build-up, Alzheimer’s, heart disease and more.
+By helping to protect cellular DNA, they’re quite effective at combatting things like liver damage, toxic build-up, age-related memory loss, poor heart health and more.

 4 – It can help lower cholesterol: